-

 10. Fail to furnish to a customer purchasing securities in an offering, no later than the date of confirmation of the transaction, either a final prospectus or a preliminary prospectus and an additional document, which together include all information set forth in the final prospectus, by the following means: (i) hard copy prospectus delivery or (ii) electronic prospectus delivery.

-When a broker-dealer delivers a prospectus electronically, it must first allow its clients to affirmatively opt-in to the program.
-The acknowledgement acknowledgment of the opt-in may be by any written or electronic means, but the broker-dealer is required to acknowledge the opt-in.
-For any client that chooses not to opt-in to electronic delivery, the broker-dealer shall continue to deliver to the client a hard copy of the prospectus;
+acknowledgementacknowledgment of the opt-in may be by any written or electronic means, but the broker-dealer is required to acknowledge the opt-in.
+For any client that chooses not to opt-in to electronic delivery, the broker-dealer shall continue to deliver to the client a hard copy of the prospectus;11.
+Introduce customer transactions on a "fully disclosed" basis to another broker-dealer that is not exempt under § 13.1-514 B 6 of the Act;

 12. a.
 Charge unreasonable and inequitable fees for services performed, including miscellaneous services such as collection of moneys due for principal, dividends or interest, exchange or transfer of securities, appraisals, safekeeping, or custody of securities and other services related to its securities business;